 Of the many sophisticated wines made here, our consistent favorites have been the McFadden Farm “Les Enfants Terribles” Zinfandel and the Florence Vineyard Zinfandel.
 Les Enfants Terribles, French for “the rebel children,” is used here to reflect the wine’s unorthodox flavor profile.
 Tasting Room open Thursday through Sunday, 12:00 -5:00 pm, and until 6:00 during Spring and Summer (although closed on some holidays)

 Donkey & Goat Winery (1340 5th Street, Berkeley, 510-868-9174)

-Donkey & Goat is owned and operated by Tracey and Jared Brandt and they strive to make wine as naturally as possible here.
+Donkey & Goat is owned and operated by Tracey and Jared Brandt and they strive to make wine as naturally as possible here in the East Bay.
 All of the wines are fermented in wood vats (no plastic allowed) and there is a lot of manual labor involved (picking, sorting, foot stomping, punch down).
 For aging, the Brandts do not use any new oak barrels, and their lots only see 35% or fewer 1 year old barrels.
 The concept here is “We make our wines for the table not the cocktail glass.”

 We’ve liked almost everything we’ve ever tried here – sparkling wines, whites, blushes, and reds.
 However, our favorites have been their Grenache Blanc, Improbably Chardonnay, Grenache Noir, Broken Leg Pinot Noir, Porquois Pas?
 Merlot, Perli Vineyards Syrah, and a red wine blend called Five Thirteen (Grenache, Syrah, Mourvèdre, Counoise and Cinsault).
 Tasting Room open Friday – Sunday, 2:00 to 6:00 pm.